 My Quest for DIY All Natural Shampoo

-I found that some natural shampoos, unfortunately, were every bit as expensive or even more so than their chemical cousins in the grocery store aisles.
-Trying to be health-conscious would be costly!
+I found that most natural shampoos, unfortunately, were every bit as expensive or even more so than their chemical cousins in the grocery store aisles.
+Trying to be health-conscious would be costly.

 I'm a great believer in simplicity.
-As I've gotten older, I've realized that so many of the products I thought I had to have on hand to clean my home with were just so much stuff.
+As I've gotten older, I've realized that so many of the products I thought I had to have on hand to clean my home with weren't truly necessary.
 A few simple, non-toxic cleaning products are all that is needed, in most cases, and these items are good for the environment and for the humans who use them.